Veterinarian with dog

 Benefits

-• Meloxicam has been used for over 20 years and has helped control osteoarthritis pain in dogs in over 30 countries.
+• The drug has been used for over 20 years and has helped control osteoarthritis pain in dogs in over 30 countries.

 • Syringe calibrated by body weight in pounds makes dosing convenient and precise.